-In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of contaminants in water provided by public water systems.
-The table below lists all of the drinking water contaminants detected during the calendar year of this report.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
+The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
-Removing all contaminants would be extremely expensive and, in most cases, would not provide increased protection of public health.
+Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
-The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
-As such, some of our data, though representative, may be more than 1 year old.
+The EPA or the state of Mississippi requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+As such, some of our data, though representative, may be more than one year old.
 In this table you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.

-MCLG N CI Detect Ra nge Contaminants 0 r DLG ТТ CL, C, or RDL In Your Water Low High Samp Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl2) (ppm) 4 4 2.25 .51 2.25 202 1 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) N NA 50 6.66 NA NA 202 1 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) N NA 30 13.4 NA NA 202 1 No By-product of drinking water disinfection Inorganic Contaminants Barium (ppm) 2 2 2 .0052 .0014 .0052 202 1 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Chromium (ppb) 10 100 00 1 NA 1 202 1 No Discharge from steel and pulp mills; Erosion of natural deposits Fluoride (ppm) 4 4 1 .671 1 202 1 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Sodium (optional) (ppm) N NA 84.5 47.1 84.5 202 1 No Erosion of natural deposits; Leaching Volatile Organic Co ntam inant s - Ethylbenzene (ppb) 70 700 00 .63 NA .63 202 1 No Discharge from petroleum refineries Xylenes (ppm) 1 10 10 .00968 NA .00968 202 1 No Discharge from petroleum factories; Discharge from chemical factories Contaminants MC LG AL Your Water Sample Date # Samples Exceeding AL cceeds AL Typical Source Inorganic Contamin ants Copper - action level consumer taps (ppm) 3 1.3 0 2020 0 No p Corrosion of household lumbing systems; Erosion of atural deposits Lead - action level at consumer taps (ppb) 0 15 1 2020 0 No p Corrosion of household lumbing systems; Erosion of atural deposits
+MCLG M CL, Detect In Ra nge Contaminants or MRDL TT s, or Your Water Low High Samp Date n Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl2) (ppm) 4 4 1.3 .49 2.21 2022 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) NA (50 9.81 NA NA 2022 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 8 80 10.2 NA NA 2022 No By-product of drinking water disinfection Inorganic Contamin Inorganic Contaminants Barium (ppm) 2 2 .0051 .0013 .0051 2022 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Chromium (ppb) 100 1 00 .8 NA .8 2022 No Discharge from steel and pulp mills; Erosion of natural deposits Fluoride (ppm) 4 4 1.03 .605 1.03 2022 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Volatile Organic Contaminants Ethylbenzene (ppb) 700 7 00 ND NA 0 2022 No Discharge from petroleum refineries Xylenes (ppm) 10] 10 .00335 NA .00335 2022 No Discharge from petroleum factories; Discharge from chemical factories Contaminants MCLG AL Your S Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level consumer taps (ppm) at 1 .3 1.3 ND 2020 0 No 1 Corrosion of household blumbing systems; Erosion of natural deposits

+Contaminants MCLG AL # Samples Exceeding AL Exceeds AL Typical Source Lead - action level at consumer taps (ppb) 0 15 1 2020 0 No Corrosion of household plumbing systems; Erosion of natural deposits

 Unit Descriptions

 Term Definition

-ppm ppm: parts per million or milligrams per liter (mg/L)
+ppm ppm: parts per million, or milligrams per liter (mg/L)

-ppb ppb: parts per billion or micrograms per liter (μg/L)
+ppb ppb: parts per billion, or micrograms per liter (μg/L)

-NA NA: Not applicable
+NA NA: not applicable

 ND ND: Not detected

-NR NR: Monitoring not required but recommended